Finale (The Office): Events

-The following day, a panel is held for the office so that audience members can ask them questions.
-Dunder Mifflin CEO David Wallace (Andy Buckley) states his distaste for the documentary.
-Pam Halpert (Jenna Fischer) is pressed with questions about why she did not allow Jim to follow his dream after he has paid her so many romantic gestures.
-Jim attempts to disperse the resulting tension.
-Erin Hannon (Ellie Kemper) finally meets her birth parents (Ed Begley Jr. and Joan Cusack), who had put her up for adoption.
+The following day, a panel comprising the office workers is held so that audience members can ask them questions.
+Dunder Mifflin CEO David Wallace expresses his distaste for the documentary, and Pam Halpert is pressed with questions about why she did not allow Jim to follow his dream after he has paid her so many romantic gestures.
+At the panel, Erin Hannon also meets her birth parents, who had put her up for adoption.